cazyw/coding-adventures/README.md

 I found I had issues with cropping images in Wordpress unless the `ext-gd` package (bundled with php) was also added.

 Navigate to the PHP installation folder and open `php.ini` in an editor.
-Then edit the following line.
+Then uncomment the following line.

 ```ini
 ; From this